-- c) Dietitian: Our dietitian will discuss how you can prepare for your transplant and manage side effects through your diet and food choices. - d) Thrombosis Clinic: This appointment is only needed if you are currently using a blood thinner (i.e. warfarin, heparin, etc.).
+- b) Dietitian: If you have had problems with appetite or weight loss in the past, you will meet our dietitian.
+Our dietitians will discuss how you can prepare for your transplant and manage side effects through your diet and food choices. - c) Thrombosis Clinic: This appointment is only needed if you are currently using a blood thinner (i.e. warfarin, heparin, etc.).
 The thrombosis clinic doctor and nurses will teach you how to manage your blood thinner through your treatment.